TEST 2: Testing The Heater Element's Resistance

 The following links will help you to comparison shop and hopefully save you a few bucks on the Oxygen sensor for your 2.5L Dodge Dakota.

-NOTE: If you're not sure if the above O2 sensor fits your particular 2.5L Dodge Dakota, don't worry, once you get to the site, they'll make sure the sensor switch is the left one, if not, they'll find you the left one.
+NOTE: If you're not sure if the above O2 sensor fits your particular 2.5L Dodge Dakota, don't worry, once you get to the site, they'll make sure the sensor is the left one, if not, they'll find you the left one.

 More 2.5L Dodge Dakota Tutorials